Beginning Fall 2020:

 The forms and regulations outlined here are governed by the University's Graduate general regulations.

-The Supervisor revision memo indicates that your thesis has been approved by your Supervisor and is ready for submission to the Library.
-Your Supervisor must complete the memo after:
+The Approval section of the RAD form indicates that your thesis has been approved by your Supervisor and is ready for submission to the Library.
+Your Supervisor must complete the Approval section of the RAD form after:

 - any required revisions have been satisfied, OR